AchmadRijalu/kasirku_mobile/README.md

 After running all the command above, the Flutter Application is ready to use.

-2 Roles Available: Admin, Cashier
+Roles Available from Laravel Seeder: Admin, and Cashier
 - Admin:
 email: admin@gmail.com
 password: password